SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/1_WilmerAI_Overview.md

 ## What WilmerAI Is

 WilmerAI is middleware between a frontend (chat UI, coding assistant, etc.) and LLM backends.
 It exposes OpenAI-compatible and Ollama-compatible API endpoints.
-Internally, it runs a **workflow** -- a JSON file defining a sequence of **nodes** that execute top-to-bottom.
+Internally, it runs a **workflow**: a JSON file defining a sequence of **nodes** that execute top-to-bottom.
 Each node does one thing: call an LLM, search memory, run a script, extract data, etc. The output of each node is available to all subsequent nodes.